 Master and me think that this is just the best thing for me.
 I’m not physically strong enough for cam anymore.
 I don’t have the stamina.
 I can sometimes do an hour or two here or there, but even getting the minimum three hours a month to keep my account active is just really difficult due to my Ehlers-Danlos and POTS.

-The thing is, I really hate admitting that, whether to Master, or to myself (via my blog).
-It feels so shitty to be thirty and to struggle so much with my health that I can’t do the things I absolutely love doing.
+The thing is, I really hate admitting that, whether to Master Pravus, or to myself (via my blog).
+It feels so shitty struggle so much with my health that I can’t do the things I absolutely love doing.
 I know that everyone has their own struggles, and everyone has things they want to do and can’t, but I don’t think that makes it any easier.
 At least, not for me.

 Master points out that this really changes nothing.
 I have practically not been camming since I’ve become ill anyway, so all this does is make it official.
 It’s just one less thing for me to worry about right now, because I can’t keep up and it’s just not possible at the moment.